 In general, our facelift patients can expect to need two weeks of recovery time before returning to work or physical activities more strenuous than walking.
-Before your procedure, Dr. Benjamin Boudreaux in New Orleans, LA, will provide you with a detailed list of instructions to follow during facelift recovery.
-Dr. Boudreaux invites you to learn more about what to expect following facelift surgery.
+Before your procedure, Dr. Benjamin Boudreaux and Dr. Jeffrey Claiborne in New Orleans, LA, will provide you with a detailed list of instructions to follow during facelift recovery.
+Dr. Boudreaux and Dr. Claiborne invite you to learn more about what to expect following facelift surgery.

 The First 24 Hours